 - Stir the dry ingredients together in a large bowl.

 - Combine light corn syrup, light brown sugar and margarine in a large saucepan.
-Stir constantly over medium heat until margarine is melted.
+Stir constantly over low heat until margarine is melted.

 - Stir the liquid into the flour mixture, then add the cream cheese.
 Mix well with a spoon, then using hands as dough becomes stiff.